 The Johnson impeachment trial in 1868 lasted from March 5 until May 16, when the Senate’s first crucial “test vote” on a catch-all article of impeachment failed by one vote.
 Ten days later the Senate voted predictably to acquit on two other articles, and subsequently voted for general acquittal and adjournment.

 Clinton’s impeachment trial was more hurried: It began on January 7, 1999, when presiding officer Chief Justice William Rehnquist was sworn in, and ended on February 12, with Clinton’s easy acquittal on both articles (45 senators, all Republicans, voted for his guilt on the perjury article, with ten Republicans defecting; and 50 senators vote for the obstruction article, with five Republicans defecting).

 The final votes in the Senate will be dramatic but largely anticlimactic, like those in the Clinton trial, more than likely.
-It takes just one “guilty” verdict to remove a president from office, but that requires 67 votes–or in this case, the defection of 20 Republican senators.
-Even if a handful of Republican senators (e.g., Romney or a few colleagues who face tough 2020 challenges like Collins and Gardner) declare their independence, Trump will be free to claim exoneration and seek vindication next November as the newly triumphant chieftain of his defiant MAGA constituency.
+It takes just one “guilty” verdict to remove a president from office, but that requires 67 votes – or in this case, the defection of 20 Republican senators.
+Even if a handful of Republican senators (e.g., Mitt Romney or a few colleagues like Susan Collins or Cory Gardner who face tough 2020 challenges) declare their independence, Trump will be free to claim exoneration and seek vindication next November as the newly triumphant chieftain of his defiant MAGA constituency.